Let’s begin our Psalm 27 Devotional from the top by reading David’s own words, the perfect basis for a prayer for rescue.

 Though David boldly spoke to God about his troubles, he sandwiched the concerns with praise, affirming God’s role back to God and to his own heart.
 Time after time, we see David having faith to say, “I’m trusting God when it hurts BECAUSE MY GOD……

 - Has no rival in his faithfulness &

 - Is the mighty warrior who saves!

 Isn’t it striking that David isn’t writing a prayer to overcome challenges or have his problems removed?
 He isn’t directing God on how this problem could easily be solved if he’d just follow a neatly organized action plan.
 No, his request is for spiritual connectivity with God, no matter what the present moment or the future holds.
-A prayer for rescue in David’s eyes is that he be brought into God’s presence where safety, rest and joy abound.
+Prayer for rescue in David’s eyes is that he be brought into God’s presence where safety, rest, and joy abound.